 The Breeches Buoy rescue allowed lifesaving crews to carry shipwreck survivors safely to shore.
 A line firing gun sent a lifeline to the wrecked ship.
 Through this ingenious system lifesaving crews were able to send the breeches buoy to the ship.
 On shore, the lifesavers worked as a crew to haul the "whip line," pulling the breeches buoy along the hawser, and the survivors, one by one, over the water to safety.
 Children's groups can participate in breeches buoy reenactments from May through September with children playing the roles of lifesaving crew and shipwreck survivors.
 Learn more.

 Sean is a mindfulness practitioner and a student of Buddhist philosophy.
-He has taught similar courses at the Plymouth County Correctional Facility and The Anchor of Hull.
+He has taught similar courses at the Plymouth County Correctional Facility, The Anchor in Hull, and the Lifesaving Museum.
 Sean's classes are easy going, informal and welcoming.

 Military veterans are invited to the museum the first Friday of every month for an hour of coffee and conversation in the Boat Room.
 Each session has a special focus and provides attendees with a community calendar of events, free activities and updates on services for Veterans.
 For information please call (781) 925-5433 or email info@hulllifesavingmuseum.org.